apple/swift-protobuf/Documentation/API.md

-If you want to update only the `name` field of `ParentMessage` and the `childName` field within `ChildMessage`, you would define a `FieldMask` as follows:
+If you want to update only the `name` field of `ParentMessage` and the `childName` field within `ChildMessage`, you would use a `FieldMask` as follows:

 ```swift
 let fieldMask = Google_Protobuf_FieldMask.with {